Howard Davies (economist): Career

-Davies was employed by McKinsey and Company from 1982 to 1987.
-From 1985 to 1986 he was special advisor to Chancellor of the Exchequer Nigel Lawson.
-From 1987 to 1992 he was controller of the Audit Commission.
+Davies was employed by McKinsey & Company from 1982 to 1987.
+From 1985 to 1986 he was special adviser to Chancellor of the Exchequer Nigel Lawson.
+From 1987 to 1992 he was Controller of the Audit Commission.
 In 1992 he was appointed director general of the Confederation of British Industry, a position he held until 1995, when he was appointed Deputy Governor of the Bank of England.
-In 1997 Davies was appointed executive chairman of the newly established Financial Services Authority, regulating the whole of the UK financial services industry, serving until 2003.
+In 1997 Davies was appointed Executive Chairman of the newly established Financial Services Authority, regulating the whole of the UK financial services industry, serving until 2003.

 From 2003 to 2011 Davies was director of the London School of Economics and Political Science.
 He stepped down from the position on 3 March 2011 following concern over the institution's decision to accept funding from a foundation controlled by the Libyan dictator Muammar Gaddafi's son, Saif, in the LSE–Gaddafi affair.

 Davies was a non-executive director of GKN between 1989 and 1995, and a member of the international advisory board of National Westminster Bank from 1991 to 1995.
-From 1995 to 2004 he was founder chairman of Employers Forum on Age, a body formed to oppose ageism at work.
+From 1995 to 2004 he was founder Chairman of Employers Forum on Age, a body formed to oppose ageism at work.
 From 2002 to 2010 he was a trustee of the Tate Gallery (where he was interim chair 2008–09), and was a member of the governing body of the Royal Academy of Music from 2004 to 2013.
 He is patron of Working Families, a campaigning charity which supports the rights of parents in the workplace.
 In 2004 he was elected to an Honorary Fellowship of Merton College, Oxford and became an independent director of Morgan Stanley, where he chaired the board's risk committee.
 From 2006 to 2010, Davies was a non-executive director of Paternoster Ltd. Since 2003, he has held membership in the International Advisory Committee of the China Banking and Insurance Regulatory Commission, and, since 2012, has chaired the International Advisory Committee of the China Securities Regulatory Commission.
 He became chairman of the Royal Bank of Scotland Group in February 2015.